Introduction to Fast Track

 This applies particularly between September 16 and October 12 when multiple interviews are conducted in person and interactions finalizing applications with paper copies occur face-to-face.

-If attending another higher-educational institution or are graduated from one, you must apply through them.
+If attending another higher-educational institution or are graduated from one, and they have an FPA (Fulbright Program Advisor), you must apply through them.

-Otherwise we are happy to consider enquiries on a case-by-case basis.
+Otherwise we are happy to consider enquiries case by case.

 Graduate students in their first year at a university often wish to apply through the institution at which they were previously enrolled.